Mom's Spaghetti: 2021–2022: Detroit restaurant and additional pop-ups

-Eminem opened the restaurant at 5 PM on September 29, 2021.
-To promote the restaurant, he aired a 30-second advertisement twice at the 9 AM hour on WXYZ-TV, one of Detroit's main television stations, on the 24th.
+On September 27, 2021, Eminem uploaded a 30-second advertisement promoting Mom's Spaghetti on his YouTube channel.
+It was previously aired twice at the 9 AM hour on WXYZ-TV, one of Detroit's main television stations, three days earlier.
 A telephone number ((313)-888-8388) flashed on the bottom of the screen, which, when called, added that there would be a merchandise store on the restaurant's second floor.

-Eminem personally served the first ten customers himself during the opening.
+Eminem officially opened the restaurant at 5 PM on September 29, 2021.
+He made a surprise appearance, as he personally served the first ten customers himself.
+The first fans lined up at around 10 am, seven hours prior to the restaurant's opening.
+The restaurant also featured its own merchandise, along with Eminem's limited-edition items and other memorabilia.

 A temporary Mom's Spaghetti location at 820 S. Spring St. was opened in Los Angeles for Super Bowl LVI, from February 9 to 13.
-It was a collaboration with the delivery company Postmates, which delivered orders in the LA area.
-A New York City pop-up, in a collaboration with Shopify, was opened to celebrate the 20th anniversary of 8 Mile.
+With restaurant Uncle Paulie's Deli temporarily replaced, it was a collaboration with the delivery company Postmates, which delivered orders in the LA area.
+From November 10 to 20, 2022, a New York City pop-up, in a collaboration with Shopify, was opened to celebrate the twentieth anniversary of 8 Mile, which Eminem starred in.
 The pop-up also contained recreations of areas from the movie.

+2023–present: Continued promotion

 During Eminem's collaboration with the online video game Fortnite in late 2023, a Mom's Spaghetti cosmetic item was available.
 In addition, another Fortnite collaboration added a location inspired by the restaurant, complete with new cosmetic items and a themed weapon.
+During the game's Chapter 2 Remix in November 2024, a mission was added to battle an NPC of Eminem before accessing the Mom's Spaghetti building.

+Mom's Spaghetti has continued to appear internationally through temporary pop-ups, including a December 2024 installation in Riyadh, Saudi Arabia, where the brand operated from December 12–14 during the MDLBeast Soundstorm and featured exclusive Arabic-language merchandise.
+In October 2025, comedian Adam Sandler gave a shoutout to the restaurant "for the great food" after meeting with Eminem in Detroit, as special guest Kevin James wore a Mom's Spaghetti sweatshirt.
+Eminem had appeared in Sandler's film Happy Gilmore 2 (2025) prior to that.